BehaviorTree/BehaviorTree.CPP/docs/FallbackNode.md

 Their purpose is to try different strategies, until we find one that "works".

+Currently the framework provides two kinds of nodes:

+- Fallback
+- ReactiveFallback

 They share the following rules:

 - Before ticking the first child, the node status becomes __RUNNING__.